 - If the final adult child/dependent is dropping from the health plan, ETF will not change the health coverage from family to single until they receive a faxed copy of the 30 day letter from the UW Service Center.
 (This letter is replacing the State Group Health application.)

 - The electronic files to VSP and EPIC will update the same information for these plan providers.

-- Copies of COBRA notices will be mailed to the institution.
+- Copies of COBRA notices will be in Cypress for the institution.
 See: Age 26 90 Day Letter Doc